BIC-MNI/man-pages/_man/minctracc.md

 The deformation field is represented by a vector-valued 3D volume with -step distance between nodes.

-`-nonlinear` specifies that a non-linear deformation field should be estimated. the -nonlinear can take on one of the following optional arguments: xcorr, diff, sqdiff, label, chamfer, corrcoeff, or opticalflow to define the objective function to be used to compare the source and target volumes.
+`-nonlinear`: specifies that a non-linear deformation field should be estimated. the -nonlinear can take on one of the following optional arguments: xcorr, diff, sqdiff, label, chamfer, corrcoeff, or opticalflow to define the objective function to be used to compare the source and target volumes.